topscholars/writability/README.md

     cd writability
     npm install grunt grunt-ember-templates grunt-contrib-concat grunt-contrib-wah grunt-contrib-less grunt watch     # to keep Ember app updated (recompile assets/writability.js when src files change)

+## Heroku
+Add Postgres DB
+Set buildpack to recognize app as Python instead of node: heroku config:set BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-python.

+To run the populate_db.py script:
+Set the HOST to be the full heroku URL, e.g. "http://writability-staging.herokuapp.com" Use $heroku run bash to get into the heroku command line. cd into /scripts and run as usual with 'python populate_db.py'